Tales from the Crypt (film): Home media

-The film was released on VHS in North America by Prism Entertainment Corp in 1985, then by Starmaker Home Video in 1989, and finally by 20th Century Fox Home Entertainment under their Selections label in 1998.

-In the UK it was released on VHS in 1988 by CBS Fox Video having been rated 18 without cuts by the BBFC.
+The film was released on VHS in North America by Prism Entertainment Corp in 1985, then by Starmaker Home Video in 1989, and finally by 20th Century Fox Home Entertainment, under their Selections label, in 1998.
+In the UK, it was released on VHS in 1988 by CBS Fox Video, having been rated 18 without cuts by the BBFC.

-Tales from the Crypt was released on DVD in the United Kingdom on 28 June 2010.
+The film was released on DVD in the United Kingdom on 28 June 2010.
 It received its first Blu-ray release from Shock Records distribution in Australia on 2 November 2011.
 The film, paired with another Amicus anthology, The Vault of Horror, was released on a double-feature DVD on 11 September 2007.
 Shout!
 Factory released the same double feature on Blu-ray on 2 December 2014.